 The concept of experiential learning was developed by David Kolb, a psychologist, who defines the process as a non-traditional form of education that comprises “learning by doing.”
 Experiential learning helps the child to have hands-on experience on a subject matter, evaluate the results and apply the thoughts to assimilate the knowledge better.

 How Experiential Learning can be Impactful in Social Development of Your Child?

 Many children struggle hard with their journey towards adolescence and adulthood.
 This is especially true with kids having emotional, learning, or social difficulties.
 Does your child have?

 • trouble interacting with peers in a socially meaningful manner

 • stress and anxiety

 If so, traditional academic learning may not help in your child’s social development.
 Take an approach towards experiential learning that can aid in the following ways:

-1. It can be customised depending on the capability of the child: Why conventional learning fails because it follows a one-size-fits-all approach.
-Regardless of the child’s ability to take social cues and respond to it, traditional academics expect all children to react in the same manner.
+1. It can be customized depending on the capability of the child: Why conventional learning fails because it follows a one-size-fits-all approach.
+Regardless of the child’s ability to take social cues and respond to them, traditional academics expect all children to react in the same manner.
 This may only result in a lack of confidence and self-esteem.

 However, experiential learning can be tailor-made to fit the unique needs and scope of improvement in each child.
 The learning process involves a high level of engagement and interest and is focused on the areas where they need the most improvements.
 This helps them focus better, gain self-esteem and become more socially confident.